-If the speed or incline setting for the current segment is too high or too low, you can manually override the setting by pressing the Speed or Incline buttons on the console.
-Every few times one of the Speed buttons is pressed, an additional indicator will light or darken in the Current Segment column.
-If any of the columns to the right of the Current Segment column have the same number of lit indicators as the Current Segment column, an additional indicator will light or darken in those columns as well.
-Note: If you manually adjust the speed setting so that all of the indicators in the Current Segment column are lit, the speed settings in the program display will not move downward as described above.
-When the current segment of the program ends, the treadmill will automatically adjust to the speed and incline settings for the next segment.
+If the speed or incline setting is too high or too low during the program, you can manually override the setting by pressing the Speed or Incline buttons.
+Every few times a Speed button is pressed, an additional indicator will light or darken in the Current Segment column.
+(If any of the columns to the right of the Current Segment column have the same number of lit indicators as the Current Segment column, an additional indicator may light or darken in those columns as well.)
+Note: If you manually override the speed or incline setting, when the next segment begins, the treadmill will automatically adjust to the speed and incline settings for the next segment.

 To stop the program temporarily, press the Stop button.
-All displays will pause and the Time/ Segment Time display will begin to flash.
-To restart the program, press the Start button or the Speed + button.
+The Time/Segment Time/Pace display will begin to flash.
+To restart the program, press the Start button or the Speed $\triangle$ button.
 To end the program, press the Stop button, remove the key, and then reinsert the key.